 When must I test?

-- You must test before you register for courses to avoid being placed in non-credit math or developmental writing courses
+You must test before you register for courses, to avoid being placed in a developmental writing course or non-credit math course.

 How do I register?

 Call the UMF Testing Center at (207) 778-7666 Monday through Friday 8 a.m. to 4:00 p.m. to schedule an individual appointment for placement testing, possibly as part of a campus visit you’re already planning.
 You may also contact us to find a local test center in your area.